Lyx09/ACDC_toolkit/README.md

 student in the submission folder. the script will compile the project and run the tests.

+Remarks:
+- \t is not yet supported for multiple argument commands.
+- You can put i3's focus_on_window_activation to urgent instead of smart to disable the autofocus when TestCentric's window opens.

 One can must change the content of the variables SOLUTION_NAME and SRC_FILES according to the solution to correct (These variables are set at the